-Laws, Regulations and Policies Purpose Technology Systems NIST SP 800-30 Risk Management Guide for Information Technology Systems NIST SP 800-31 Intrusion Detection Systems (IDS) NIST SP 800-34 Contingency Planning for Information Technology Systems NIST SP 800-35 Guide to Information Technology Security Services NIST SP 800-36 Guide to Selecting Information Technology Security Products NIST SP 800-37 Guidelines for the Security Certification and Accreditation of Federal Information Technology Systems NIST SP 800-40 Procedures for Handling Security Patches NIST SP 800-41 Guidelines on Firewalls and Firewall Policy NIST SP 800-42 Guideline on Network Security Testing NIST SP 800-45 Guidelines on Electronic Mail Security NIST SP 800-46 Security for Telecommuting and Broadband Communications NIST SP 800-47 Security Guide for Interconnecting Information Technology Systems NIST SP 800-48 Wireless Network Security: 802.11, Bluetooth, and Handheld Devices NIST SP 800-50 Building an Information Technology Security Awareness and Training Program NIST SP 800-51 Use of the Common Vulnerabilities and Exposures (CVE) Vulnerability Naming Scheme NIST SP 800-53 Draft Recommended Security Controls for Federal Information Systems NIST SP 800-55 Security Metrics Guide for Information Technology Systems NIST SP 800-59 Guideline for Identifying an Information System as a National AUGT OF COS OF Security System NIST SP 800-61 Draft Computer Security Incident Handling Guide NIST SP 800-64 Security Considerations in the Information System NUA CAR (NICTICAL 4000) Development Life Cycle National Information Assurance Certification and Accreditation NIACAP (NSTISSI 1000) DoD Information Technology Convite Process Dep Information Technology Security Contification and DoD Information Technology Security Certification and Accreditation DoD Information Technology Security Certification and Accreditation Process Accreditation Process Process (DITSCAP) (DoD 5200-40)
+Regulations, Standards and Policies Purpose NIST SP 800-34 Contingency Planning for Information Technology Systems NIST SP 800-35 Guide to Information Technology Security Services NIST SP 800-36 Guide to Selecting Information Technology Security Products NIST SP 800-37 Guidelines for the Security Certification and Accreditation of Federal Information Technology Systems NIST SP 800-40 Procedures for Handling Security Patches NIST SP 800-41 Guidelines on Firewalls and Firewall Policy NIST SP 800-42 Guideline on Network Security Testing NIST SP 800-45 Guidelines on Electronic Mail Security NIST SP 800-46 Security for Telecommuting and Broadband Communications NIST SP 800-47 Security Guide for Interconnecting Information Technology Systems NIST SP 800-48 Wireless Network Security: 802.11, Bluetooth, and Handheld Devices NIST SP 800-50 Building an Information Technology Security Awareness and Training Program NIST SP 800-51 Use of the Common Vulnerabilities and Exposures (CVE) Vulnerability Naming Scheme NIST SP 800-53 Draft Recommended Security Controls for Federal Information Systems NIST SP 800-55 Security Metrics Guide for Information Technology Systems NIST SP 800-59 Guideline for Identifying an Information System as a National Security System NIST SP 800-61 Draft Computer Security Incident Handling Guide NIST SP 800-64 Security Considerations in the Information System Development Life Cycle NIACAP (NSTISSI 1000) Ivational information Assurance Certification and Accreditation DeD lafermetica Technology Conveit Process Contification and Approximation Process Approximation Technology Security Certification and Accreanation Process (DH 3CAF) (DUD 3200-40)

-Qwest's security policies will be in compliance with all security control classes specified in NIST SP 800-53/Annex 1 as they relate to both the Qwest Networx Infrastructure and OSS.
+Qwest's security policies are in compliance with all security control classes specified in NIST SP 800-53/Annex 1 as they relate to both the Qwest Networx Infrastructure and OSS.

-In addition, Qwest adheres to the following security-related standards, acts and best practices as applicable to providing protection for both the Qwest infrastructure and services provided:
+In addition, Qwest adheres to the following security-related standards, laws and best practices that apply to providing protection for both the Qwest infrastructure and services provided:

-E-Government Act of 2002, Title III (Federal Information Security Management Act (FISMA))
+- eGovernment Act of 2002, Title III (Federal Information Security Management Act (FISMA)) - Office of Management and Budget (OMB) Circular A-130 - Network Reliability and Interoperability Council (NRIC) Best Practices Recommendations

-- Office of Management and Budget (OMB) Circular A-130 - Network Reliability and Interoperability Council (NRIC) Best Practices Recommendations - Telcordia standards - Public Law 104-191, Health Insurance Portability and Accountability Act (HIPAA) of 1996 - Federal Information Processing Standards (FIPS), including FIPS PUB 200 - T1.276-2003 American National Standard for Telecommunications - Operations, Administration, Maintenance, and Provisioning Security Requirements for the Public Telecommunications Network: A Baseline of Security Requirements for the Management Plane - All commercially available standards for any applicable underlying access and transport services - All new versions, amendments, and modifications made to the above listed documents and standards, when applicable and commercially available - Public Law 100-235, "Computer Security Act of 1987," January 8, 1988 - Bellcore Gr-815, Network Element and Network System Security - Homeland Security Presidential Directive/HSPD-5, February 28, 2003 - Homeland Security Act of 2002 Public Law 107 296 - Qwest Qwest Policy and all other applicable Qwest policies and standards designed to address security management - All applicable Qwest compliance and security standards
+- Telcordia standards - Public Law 104-191, Health Insurance Portability and Accountability Act (HIPAA) of 1996 - Federal Information Processing Standards (FIPS), including FIPS PUB 200 - T1.276-2003 American National Standard for Telecommunications Operations, Administration, Maintenance, and Provisioning Security Requirements for the Public Telecommunications Network: A Baseline of Security Requirements for the Management Plane - All commercially available standards for any applicable underlying access and transport services - All new versions, amendments, and modifications made to the above listed documents and standards, when applicable and commercially available - Public Law 100-235, "Computer Security Act of 1987," January 8, 1988 - Bellcore Gr-815, Network Element and Network System Security - Homeland Security Presidential Directive/HSPD-5, February 28, 2003 - Homeland Security Act of 2002, Public Law 107-296

+• All applicable Qwest compliance and security standards

-2.0 SECURITY MANAGEMENT ORGANIZATION AND PLANNING
+2.0 SECURITY MANAGEMENT ORGANIZATION AND

+PLANNING

-Within Qwest the responsibility for all Security functions and planning is centralized as part of our integrated and enterprise-wide Risk Management and Compliance Organization shown from an organizational perspective in Figure A2-1 above, led by the Vice-President, Risk Management who is also the Chief Ethics and Compliance Officer for Qwest.
-As a part of the compliance program he has a clearly defined path of authority from, and escalation to, the Qwest CEO and the Qwest Board of Directors.
+Within Qwest, the responsibility for all security functions and planning is centralized as part of our integrated and enterprise-wide Risk Management and Compliance Organization shown from an organizational perspective in Figure A2-1 above.
+It is led by the Vice President, Risk Management, who is also the Chief Ethics and Compliance Officer for Qwest.
+As a part of the compliance program, he has a clearly defined path of authority from, and escalation to, the Qwest CEO and the Qwest Board of Directors.

-At Qwest, enterprise risk management and compliance is organized into three main areas, all working together in partnership with a variety of operational groups, business units, and key service providers to ensure implementation of security measures:
+At Qwest, enterprise Risk Management and Compliance is organized into three main areas, all working together with a variety of operational groups, business units, and key service providers to ensure implementation of security measures including ongoing compliance management.
+These areas include: